immersive-web/administrivia/newsletter/2919-01-28-Face-to-face-follow-up.md

 # January 2019 F2F Follow Up

-The aims of this are to summarise some of the resolutions from the face to face in January in California.
+The aims of this document are to summarise some of the topics discussed and the resolutions reached at the face to face in January in California.
 Firstly I would like to thank Samsung Research America for hosting the event.

-This was large put together from the minutes:
+This document was largely put together from the minutes, which can be read at these URLs:

 [https://www.w3.org/2019/01/29-immersive-web-minutes.html](https://www.w3.org/2019/01/29-immersive-web-minutes.html)

 [https://www.w3.org/2019/01/30-immersive-web-minutes.html](https://www.w3.org/2019/01/30-immersive-web-minutes.html)